Omar-tarek3/TodoList-App/README.md

 ## Features
 - Full stack application
-- Responsive and user-friendly frontend for adding and managing todo list.
+- Responsive and user-friendly frontend for adding and managing todo list using React and custom CSS file
 - RESTful API backend for exposing API-Endpoints and handling CRUD operations on todo-items.
 - Persistent storage for storing todo-items using a MySQL database.
 - Schema.sql file to intiate schema and database table.